 Not an ethnic culture, he quickly adds.
 As I observed in all the interviews I conducted with teachers, ethnic differentiation in official teacher talk is a taboo.
-Several teachers took care to reassure me that they do not see differences between Roma and non-Roma students, it is rather the school strand they attend that characterizes their behaviour, that is, their class belonging.
+Several teachers took care to reassure me that they do not see differences between Roma and non-Roma students, it is rather the school strand they attend that characterizes their behaviour - which is related to their class belonging.
 Not quite accidentally, though, the proportion of Roma students is the highest in vocational schools, as I mentioned earlier.
 Lawler discusses the current trend of positioning the working class as White (although not all working-class people are White, of course), and argues that as opposed to the 19th century when working-class people were not "white enough", "[n]ow that there is at least lip-service paid to racial 'diversity', (...) the working class becomes too white, embodying a racism that is officially condemned" (2005: 437; emphasis in original).
-By implying that he does not mean that it is the Roma students who bring this different sexual 'culture', but vocational students in general, the director 'whitewashes' Roma students, hides racism under the blanket of 'working-class culture'.75 At the same time he makes a distinction between what Skeggs calls "pure white and dirty white" (2004: 91).
+By implying that he does not mean that it is the Roma students who bring this different sexual 'culture', but vocational students in general, the director 'whitewashes' Roma students, hides racism under the blanket of 'working-class culture'.77 At the same time he makes a distinction between what Skeggs calls "pure white and dirty white" (2004: 91).
 These white(washed) vocational students represent a different type of whiteness than (elite) grammar school students, because of their working-class 'culture', which includes sexually excessive behaviour and vulgarity (see Skeggs 2004: 100-102), conflicting with the middle-class norms of respectable behaviour in the school.
 As Skeggs argues, "[w]hen whiteness becomes a marker of excess (...), the working-class become offensively and embarrassingly racially marked as white" (2004: 91).
 Thus, in an attempt to deracialize the students in question and group them according to their 'culture' and type of education, the school director constructs two different groups of Whites who are in a classed hierarchy looking like raced hierarchy.

 The merging of race and class has its historical roots.
 Skeggs argues that in the 19th century the term "race was used (in the same way as culture is today) as a kind of summation of historically accumulated moral differences" (2004: 37).
-She cites McClintock (1995) who "suggests that the concept of class has a wider link to more generalizable 'others', who were known through the concept of degeneracy, a term applied as much to classifying racial 'types'
+She cites McClintock (1995) who "suggests that the concept of class has a wider link to more generalizable 'others', who were known through the concept of degeneracy, a term applied as much to classifying racial 'types' as to the urban poor" (2004: 37).
+As she continues, "[g]ender, sexuality, and degeneracy were central to all class definitions. (...)
+So sexuality, or more precisely, heterosexuality, can be added to the means by which class difference could be known and understood" (2004: 37).
+Despite the historical context of Skeggs' argument, it resonates with Vera and the school director's relating class position to sexuality, and also the latter's merging of class and ethnicity, to which I will return in Section 4.2.
+They, middle-class teachers, implicitly define vocational school students as lower class, due to their sexual "degeneracy", that is, the deviation of their sexual knowledge and behaviour from middle-class norms.
+Thus, students' positioning in the classed hierarchy of the school can be done through sexuality, as well.

-75 I discuss 'culture' as a replacement for 'race' in Section 3.2.
+77 I discuss 'culture' as a replacement for 'race' in Section 3.2.